BKHZ/nvim/README.md

 # Neovimrc

 Clone the repository under `~/.config/nvim` and launch neovim.
 It's that simple!
+Plugins are managed via lazy.nvim and will automatically synchronize on nvim launch.
+LSP providers are managed via mason.